ps-zita/Ministry-Detailing-Client-Display/README.md

 ## Conclusion

 This project serves as a basic template for an API server that collects webhook data, stores it locally, and serves it via an endpoint.
+It powers a client display system that provides a seamless and transparent booking experience for **Ministry of Detailing** clients.

 Customize it to fit your specific requirements and integrate it with your CRM or webhook provider.

-Happy coding!